Investors Know: Canada Is No Easy Takeover

 5. What’s the closest the U.S. ever came to annexing Canada?

-Probably during the early 19th century, particularly the War of 1812, when the U.S. believed Canadians would welcome liberation from Britain.
-That belief was false, and Canadian resistance proved stronger than expected.
+At that time, the U.S. believed Canadians would welcome liberation from British rule.
+However, that belief was mistaken, and Canadian resistance proved stronger than expected.

 Welcome to the dark comedy of modern trade politics, where tariffs don't just disrupt economies, they leave a trail of symbolic bodies and frozen alliances.
-This satire illustrates the absurdity, cost, and consequence of aggressive trade war tactics.
+This satire illustrates the absurdity, cost, and consequences of aggressive trade war tactics.

 The Tariff War Satire isn’t your typical trade analysis.
 It’s a graphic fable of failed diplomacy, inflated egos, and the painful cost of weaponized tariffs.
 Through six darkly humorous cartoons, we step into a morgue where the victims aren’t people — they’re economies, partnerships, and common sense.